-One of the representative from HSA will pick you up from the International airport and take you to your hotel.
+One of the representatives from HSA will pick you up from the International airport and take you to your hotel.

-Day 04: Pokhara to Kande by drive and trek to Bhadaure (1670M) / 1hrs drive & 3 hrs walk / Overnight at lodge
+Day 4: Pokhara to Kande by drive and trek to Bhadaure (1670M) / 1hrs drive & 3 hrs walk / Overnight at the lodge.

-Day 08: Pokhara to Kathmandu by drive / 7hrs drive / Overnight at mountain lodge After breakfast, commence your return journey back to Kathmandu.
+Day 8: Pokhara to Kathmandu by drive / 7hrs drive / Overnight at mountain lodge.
+After breakfast, commence your return journey back to Kathmandu.

-Our Driver will Drop you at International Airport to connect the international flight.
+Our Driver will depart you at International Airport to connect the international flight.

 - Airport Drop and Pick up.

 - 3 – Star Category hotels in Kathmandu and Pokhara including Breakfast.